-There have been no Local Authority organisation or boundary changes in the last 3 years and it is intended that a refresh of the current pan-Lancashire PNA is undertaken and an appropriate steering group has been set up to that effect.
+There have been no Local Authority organisation or boundary changes in the last 3 years and it was intended that a refresh of the current pan-Lancashire PNA be undertaken and an appropriate steering group was set up to that effect.

-The PNAs are due to be renewed and published by Health and Wellbeing Boards in April 2021.
-However, due to current pressures across all sectors in response to the COIVD-19 pandemic, the requirement to publish renewed PNAs was suspended by the Department of Health and Social Care until April 2022.
+The PNAs were due to be renewed and published by Health and Wellbeing Boards in April 2021.
+However, due to pressures across all sectors in response to the COVID-19 pandemic, legislation was passed in 2020 to suspend the requirement to publish renewed PNAs until April 2022.
+The Department of Health and Social Care has now formally announced that the relevant legislation will be amended again to extend the suspension period for publication of renewed PNAs to October 2022.
+The Department also announced that updated PNA guidance will be published this summer.

 Health and Wellbeing Boards retain the ability to issue supplementary statements to respond to local changes and pharmaceutical needs during this time.